 What can I offer?

-I know from my own experience it’s a big step to think about talking to a counsellor, so I can offer a no charge and no obligation 20 minute online meeting or call to see if working together feels right for you at the moment.
+I offer a no charge and no obligation 20 minute online meeting or call to say hello and see if working together feels right for you at the moment.
 I will be happy to answer any questions you have about what might be involved.

 I offer a single session to address a specific issue, as well as short term and long term working – we can discuss what you have in mind and then keep our work under review as we go along.

 A little about me

 Before training to be a counsellor I practiced as an employment lawyer for over 20 years.
-My experience has given me insight into the potential stresses arising from work, change and dealing with conflict.
+My experience has given me insight into the stresses arising from work, change and dealing with conflict.
 I always tried to be practical and pragmatic in my approach and bring that with me to my work now - I want to understand what is troubling you and to help you move forward.
 Alongside my private practice I am a volunteer counsellor in Edinburgh.

 Training, qualifications & experience

-University of Aberdeen/Persona Training & Development - PG Diploma in Counselling and Psychotherapy
+University of Aberdeen/Persona Training & Development - PG Diploma in Counselling and Psychotherapy, with Distinction

 Edinburgh College - COSCA Certificate in Counselling